dmulyalin/ttp_templates/docs/ttp_templates/get.vrfs.md

 list of VRF dictionaries.

 This template requires output of
-'show running-config | section "vrf context"'.
+'show running-config | section "vrf context"' and 'show run interface | include "interface|vrf"'.

 Returns normalized list of dictionaries, each dictionary has these keys: